 Does Cymbalta Cause Withdrawals?

-Cymbalta does appear to cause withdrawals in some patients.
-A 2005 study reported on the most commonly-experienced withdrawal symptoms after abrupt discontinuation of Cymbalta.
+A 2005 meta-study reported on the most commonly-experienced withdrawal symptoms after abrupt discontinuation of Cymbalta.

 12.4% of patients experienced dizziness, 5.9% of patients experienced nausea and 5.3% of patients experienced headaches.
-The study authors documented that 65% of withdrawal symptoms subsided within 7 days.

-A YouTube creator named Nick Borsellino published a video explaining Cymbalta withdrawal symptoms he personally experienced, even including suicidal ideation:
+A YouTube creator named Nick Borsellino published a video explaining Cymbalta withdrawal symptoms he personally experienced, including suicidal ideation:

 Patients are often curious about whether they need to restrict their diet while taking Cymbalta, given that many prescription medications have interactions with certain foods (especially grapefruit).